thesgone/MobileLib/README.md

 MobileLib
 =========

-MobileLib, an open source library for mobile app development.
+MobileLib, a free-software/open source library for mobile app development.

 =========

 MobileLib is

     Copyright (C) 2015

 Redistribution and use in source and binary forms, with or without